ida-mdc/registration-workshop/content/_index.md

 Image registration is the process of aligning multiple datasets into a common coordinate system, enabling accurate comparison and analysis.
 {{</ notes >}}

+{{< notes >}}
+Workshop License: CC BY 4.0
+This workshop content (slides, non-code images, text) is released under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
+What this means for you:
+You are free to: Share, copy, redistribute, and adapt (remix, transform, and build upon) the material for any purpose, even commercial use.
+You only need to do one thing (Attribution): You must give appropriate credit to the original creator ("Ella Bahry/Helmholtz Imaging") by including a link to the license and indicating if any changes were made.
+We encourage you to use, adapt, and share this work!
+{{</ notes >}}

 ---

 ## Common needs in research